s-aaahill/Snake/README.md

 # Snake
-Simple GUI for snake game built using SFML on S++
+Simple GUI for snake game built using SFML on C++